 First up is Ralph Burns from Forth Valley College.

-We’ve joined mainly to motivate and engage our staff across three campuses and offer them a healthy distraction from work that appeals to their individual volunteering interests.
-In our college-wide Volunteering Planning Day, we’ll encourage people to think outside the box in they way they use the platform and not necessarily choose projects or offer skills that reflect their work roles.
+Forth Valley College joined mainly to motivate and engage our staff across three campuses and offer them a healthy distraction from work that appeals to their individual volunteering interests.
+In our college-wide Volunteering Planning Day, we’ll encourage people to think outside the box in the way they use the platform and not necessarily choose projects or offer skills that reflect their work roles.

 We need Social Good Connect to act as our professional helping hand.
 Having that support means we won’t bogged down in the internal admin of trying to make volunteering happen.
 We hope too that once staff have done a local community project or two on paid time, they’ll be motivated contribute more in their own time as well.
 But we won’t be prescriptive, and we’ll all learn from this volunteering partnership.

 Many charities are having a hard time, especially the smaller ones.
 We saw that Social Good Connect would offer our employees access to a vast array of smaller, less visible charities and not just the big players.